Saleslogix/argos-sample/README.md

 #### Steps
 1. Save this [gist](https://gist.github.com/815451) as `build-module.cmd` to the directory where you cloned [Argos SDK][argos-sdk] (The same folder where you created the Products folder).
-2. Open a command prompt and excute the following, changing paths as appropriate, eg:
+2. Open a command prompt and execute the following, changing paths as appropriate, eg:

         cd \projects\sage\mobile
         build-module sample